abryan1811/MelodyNest/testing.md

 - New users cannot access profiles

+    - This bug was solved by adding a simple if else statement on the user_profile.html.
+If the length of the useruploads array has 1 or more items inside it, then it loads up the users uploaded music. , else it says user hasnt uploaded any music.

 - MongoDB filling up with unused data

+    -

 - When a user updates a new piece, it changes all the other details on genre and instrument to say the same for every piece.(in profile view only).

-    - This bug was due to a syntax error, and was a simple and obvious fix.
-At the bottom of the user profile, it needed to go below all the information in the for loop.
+    - This bug was due to an error in the code written, and was a simple and obvious fix.
+At the bottom of the user profile, the append to array code (useruploadstitle.append(piece)) needed to go below all the information in the for loop, where as I had it written before.

 ## User opinions